IISERM/Darwin-Hackathon/2021/index.md

 Dr. Michael with his advanced genotype detector, has detected the genotypes of a few of the colorful rabbits for a locus that he presumes determines the colour of the rabbits.
 Using this knowledge he has planned out a breeding experiment with several pedigree trees depicting the mating lines.

 The experiment is as follows.
-First, $$2^N$$ individuals with known genotypes are grouped into $2^{N-1}$ groups of 2.
+First, $$2^N$$ individuals with known genotypes are grouped into $$2^{N-1}$$ groups of 2.
 Each group has one progeny.
 This is repeated.
 Thus every generation, the number of individuals reduce by a factor of 2.
 At the end of N generations, one individual remains.

 Dr. Micheal wants you to write a program which is able to predict the probability of the last individual of this epic lineage to be `CC` `cc` and `cC/Cc`.

 ### Input

-Input will be $N$ and a list of $2^N$ initial individual genotypes.
+Input will be $$N$$ and a list of $$2^N$$ initial individual genotypes.
 Groups are to be made with consecutive members.

 ### Output